- Art & Craft

 Featured in 1 customers lists.
 View all lists

 This title is IN STOCK in Auckland and will be dispatched direct to you within 24-48 hours of you placing your order.
-You should expect to receive this within 1-3 working days after dispatch.Sent via Post Haste Couriers More delivery info
+You should expect to receive this within 1-3 working days after dispatch.Sent via Courier Post More delivery info

 The Ant and the Ferrari is a magical tour-de-force that takes on the big questions in life and answers them in Dr Kerry Spackman's easily accessible writing style.
 This is one of those rare books that will change your beliefs - and in doing so will change your life.
 THE ANT AND THE FERRARI offers readers a clear, navigable path through the big questions that confront us all today.
 What is the...